 Current animal free tests include growing liver cells in artificial settings, but these often fall short due to the difficulties of growing liver cells in an environment that accurately mimics that of the human body, and existing systems fail to replicate the complex structure and size of the liver.

-For this reason, the To mimic the complex structure of the liver, FRAME aims to utilise the technology of 3D-printing.
+For this reason, the FRAME Alternatives Laboratory is developing a cell-based liver toxicology model that will allow liver cells to be grown in an environment that is complex and physiologically relevant.
+To mimic the complex structure of the liver, FRAME aims to utilise the technology of 3D-printing.
 This method uses a computer to control the addition of material building blocks to form a three-dimensional object.

 The challenge is to find a material that can be used for 3D printing, but also allows the growth of liver cells.
 The FRAME team believes this can be achieved using modified alginate – a naturally occurring substance often extracted from brown seaweed.
 It is already used in a variety of medical applications as it can be easily modified by adding things such as calcium, resulting in the formation of a hydrogel that is both low-cost and biocompatible.

 The FRAME Alternatives Laboratory has further modified alginate hydrogels and has already proven that these can support the growth of a cancerous liver cell-line.
 With further adaptations, the plan is to provide a printable material that allows the culture of primary hepatocytes, liver cells that have been obtained from human donors.

 This is not an easy task as there are an endless number of ways to modify alginate hydrogels, and each one needs to be made and then extensively assessed for its effect on liver cells.
 This is a lengthy process and would significantly slow down the development of this model.